 As a residential campus, it is the residency policy of Nebraska Wesleyan University that undergraduate students reside in approved on-campus living units for three years or six semesters not including summer terms.

-- All first year students must live in University-administered residential facilities.
+- All first year students must live in on-campus housing.